isomerpages/cris-precise/_research/Long Read Sequencing/Awarded Projects.md

 Long-read Sequencing.
 This initiative invited Singapore-based researchers to submit proposals for sequencing human genomic DNA samples using PacBio's SMRT cells.</p>
-<p>The Evaluation Committee conducted a thorough assessment process to select <strong>four projects</strong>.
+<p>The Evaluation Committee selected four projects that showcased the value
-The selection criteria focused on proposals that demonstrated the value of long-read sequencing in enhancing our understanding of human genetics and improving diagnosis of unresolved conditions.
-The committee also sought projects that proposed novel applications or translational research outcomes aimed at improving population health or addressing high-impact disease conditions.</p>
+of long-read sequencing in genetics and diagnosis, and novel applications to improve population health.</p>
 <table style="minWidth: 100px">
 <colgroup>
 <col>